natsurainko/natsurainko.plugins.whitelist/README.md

 # natsurainko.plugins.whitelist
-a whitelist for waterfall server
+a whitelist plugin for minecraft waterfall server